christophihl/startupengineer/content/_repos/dat_sci_1/01_intro_r.md

 * text mixed with simple text formatting

-See the `R Markdown Cheat Sheet` for further information regarding the markdown syntax:
+See the `R Markdown Cheat Sheet` for further information regarding the markdown syntax.
+It is necessary, that your code is formatted correctly to be evaluated.

 <div id="header">Cheat Sheet</div>
 <div id="container">